codesnippetspro/code-snippets/readme.txt

 * Added: Deploy snippets to plugin from Code Snippets Cloud app.
 (PRO)
 * Added: Bundles of Joy!
 Search and download Snippet Bundles in one go direct from Code Snippets Cloud.
 (PRO)
 * Fixed: Error when attempting to update network shared snippets after saving. [[#](https://wordpress.org/support/topic/activating-snippets-breaks-on-wordpress-6-3/)]
+* Improved: Redirect to snippets table when deleting snippet from the edit menu.
+* Improved: Scroll new notices into view on edit menu.

 = 3.4.2 (05 Jul 2023) =
 * Fixed: Issue causing export process to fail with fatal error. [[#](https://wordpress.org/support/topic/critical-error-on-exporting-snippets/)]